-It can easily manage and monitor APIs for application linkage, and efficiently integrate management of corporate assets such as data, software, and applications.
+You can easily manage and monitor APIs for integration with applications, and efficiently consolidate the management of corporate assets such as data, software, and applications.

 This is the multi-page printable view of this section.
 Click here to print.